Client Meetings Can Be Conducted in English or Spanish, And Can Be Done Virtually or In-Person.

 Ask us a question or schedule a consultation.

 There are two types of divorce in Massachusetts.
-A contested divorce is a divorce where the parties are unable to agree on issues such as child custody, child support, parenting time, alimony and the division of marital assets.
+A contested divorce is a divorce where the parties are unable to agree on issues such as child custody, child support, parenting time, alimony, health insurance, and the division of marital assets.
 A contested divorce in Massachusetts requires that one party serve the other party with a complaint for divorce.
 Once this happens the parties will usually attend a hearing for temporary orders.
 The temporary orders can address issues such as child support and parenting time until the case is resolved through an agreement or trial.
 The parties will be required to attend several hearings to try to resolve the case and to inform the judge what the unresolved issues in the case are.
 If the parties are unable to agree on all of the issues, then they will be required to have a trial.
-After the trial the judge will make a decision regarding all unresolved issues.
+After the trial, the judge will make a decision regarding all unresolved issues.

 An uncontested divorce is a divorce where the parties are able to agree on all of the issues and are simply seeking an attorney to draft their documents and represent them in court.
 An uncontested divorce in Massachusetts does not require the divorcing parties to go into court on multiple occasions.
 The parties are only required to attend a short hearing in front of a judge before their divorce becomes final.
 An uncontested divorce is the easiest and least expensive way to get divorced in Massachusetts.

-Divorce Mediation is an option for some couples who are unable to agree on the issues in their divorce, however they would rather resolve their Massachusetts divorce with a mediator as opposed to in court.
+Divorce Mediation is an option for some couples who are unable to agree on the issues in their divorce, however, they would rather resolve their Massachusetts divorce with a mediator as opposed to in court.
 Our mediators can assist you at any stage of your case, whether or not you are already represented by an attorney.
 Mediation can help to resolve issues such as parenting time, child custody, alimony, and the division of marital assets.
 Mediation has proven to be a successful way to resolve divorce cases in Massachusetts.
 The parties who participate in mediation are generally happier with the result because they participated in creating their own separation agreement.

 After a case has been resolved in court, there may be a change in circumstance that requires the parties to modify their agreement.
-Massachusetts Divorce and Family courts require that there be a material change in circumstances in order for a modification for to be filed.
+Massachusetts Probate and Family courts require that there be a material change in circumstances in order for a modification to be filed.
 Some of the cases that can be modified are child support, custody, and alimony.
 Please contact our Massachusetts divorce and family law attorneys to find out if your case can be modified.

-Mon-Fri: 9:00 am - 5:00 pm
+Mon-Fri: 9:00 am - 4:30 pm

 Weekends and Evenings by Appointment Only